An Evaluation of Multi-band Antennas for use with LoRa Edge™ [Part One]

 - Height of the gateways (Base Stations in cellular terminology)

 - Radiated power and sensitivity of the gateway

 - Effective radiated power of the connected IOT device

 - Radiated sensitivity of the IOT device

 More importantly, to guarantee coverage, carriers make an assumption about the actual power that the connected device radiates towards the network.
-In Europe, the effective radiated power (e.r.p.) is legally limited to 25mW, and Telecomm operators will guarantee a certain coverage of territory assuming that the actual power going out of the objects will be 25mW.
-Without a proper (device and) antenna design, the coverage maps and Service Level Agreement (SLA) become irrelevant.
+In Europe, the effective radiated power (e.r.p.) is legally limited to 25 mW, and Telecomm operators will guarantee a certain coverage of territory assuming that the actual power going out of the objects will be 25 mW.
+Without a proper (device and) antenna design, the coverage maps and SLAs become irrelevant.
 This is why it is paramount to get the LoRa antenna design correct from the start.

 For the assisted GNSS scanner onboard Semtech’s LoRa Edge products, the performance of the GNSS antenna is equally important.
 Our assisted GNSS scanner renders a sensitivity of approximately ‑141dBm.
 The US military guarantees that, at any spot on the planet, the GPS signal will be greater than ‑130dBm (https://www.gps.gov/technical/icwg/IS-GPS-200L.pdf).
-This represents some margin, however, given that trackers dsigned for the Internet of Things (IoT) are size constrained, not necessarily well oriented, and typically without circular-polarized antennas facing the sky, every percent of efficiency of the GNSS antenna is important.
+This represents some margin, but with IOT trackers being size-constrained, not necessarily well oriented, and typically without circular-polarized antennas facing the sky, every percent of efficiency of the GNSS antenna is important.

-Wi-Fi band efficiency is somewhat less critical, since many Wi-Fi access points (AP) are usually available in densely populated areas.
+Wi-Fi band efficiency is somewhat less critical; with many Wi-Fi access points (AP) usually available in densely populated areas.
 Nonetheless, having a well-designed antenna ensures that as many access points as possible are being observed.